 This review is concerned with the role of water as one of the many sources of energy.
-Other major sources include solid fuels, oil, natural gas, nuclear fusion, biofuels and waste, together with smaller contributions from geothermal, solar, wind and heat.
+Other major sources include solid fuels, oil, natural gas, nuclear, biofuels and waste, together with smaller contributions from geothermal, solar, wind and heat.
 Hydropower, power from water, makes a relatively small contribution towards the overall provision of worldwide energy.
 By far the largest energy supplies come from solid fuels, oil and natural gas.
 Hydropower, however, plays a more significant role in the direct provision of electrical energy, 16% of the total world production in 2010.

 Water for Food Security

 Water and food are inextricably linked as significant quantities of water are required to produce our food.
 Water is fundamental to agricultural production: crops require water to grow; livestock require water for drinking and hygiene; and farms need water for operations and processing.
 Inland fisheries and aquaculture cannot exist without freshwater.
 The water consumed in food production is either sourced directly from precipitation or from soil moisture (green water), or withdrawn from aquifers, streams and lakes (blue water).

 Hydrometry embraces the measurement of all the elements in the hydrological cycle including surface water flows, groundwater movement and associated phenomenon such as sediment movement and morphology.
 This ROCK concentrates on a major element within hydrometry, namely the measurement of free surface flows.
 It does not cover flows in closed conduits and pipes although some of the methods described can be used for these applications.